Skip to content

 zip function.zip index.js

-Create a new API Gateway and link it to your Lambda function.
+Create an API Gateway and link it to the Lambda:

 aws apigateway create-rest-api --name 'HelloWorldAPI'

-Get the restApiId from the response and create a resource and method.
+# Get the restApiId from the response, then create resources and methods

 aws apigateway get-resources --rest-api-id YOUR_REST_API_ID